 Texas Tech offers a variety of tutoring options to help you in almost any subject.
 The Learning Center, TECHniques Center, and your residence halls are great places to start.
 Certain departments, like Chemistry and Math, even offer their own tutoring options.
 Need help finding one?
 Contact your advisor!

-The Learning Center in 080 Holden Hall has a learning specialist, Stacy Elliott, on-site that specializes in providing individual academic counseling.
+The Learning Center in 080 Holden Hall has a learning specialist on-site who specializes in providing individual academic counseling.
 Call them at 806-742-3664 to set up an appointment!

 If you look at your TTU transcript, you'll see:

 - Total Institution GPA: this is your GPA for only the classes that you've taken here at TTU.
 For the purposes of academic standing, declaring a major, etc., this is the only one you need to worry about!

 - Total Transfer GPA: this is your GPA for the classes that you've taken at other institutions and transferred back to TTU.